Individual-1/bad-dbi-impl/design.md

 1. Eventually cache these basic blocks and do things like rewriting static jumps

+## Specific Things

+### Handling control-flow instructions

+#### ret

+Might need slightly different code for near vs far returns, but in general should be similar method.

+* Expect an address at `rsp`, change the ret to a jmp to dispatcher and use `[rsp]` as our next target

+#### jmp and related

+We could calculate out the jmp target and push it to stack and use the same code as for the ret handler?
+If it is a static jump target maybe we can bypass dispatcher and just write in the target address in our cache (if we have implemented an instrumented cache).

+#### loop/loopcc

+We could potentially treat this the same as a static jmp, except make sure we are saving and reloading context?
+Might not need to treat it any differently.

 ## Useful Resources

 * To be added